Euro extends gains as Italian concerns take back seat

 Reports out of Italy that Prime Minister Giuseppe Conte was looking to work with the EU over his government’s 2019 budget, which has been rejected by Brussels, to avert massive fines helped support Italian government bond markets and the euro.

-The Australian dollar jumped more than 0.8 percent to $0.7294 AUD= after the upbeat jobs data.
-The New Zealand dollar also rose NZD=.
+The Australian dollar jumped more than 0.8 percent to $0.7294 after the upbeat jobs data.
+The New Zealand dollar also rose.

-Against the Japanese yen JPY=, the dollar lost 0.1 percent to trade at 113.47.
+Against the Japanese yen, the dollar lost 0.1 percent to trade at 113.47.
 The yen had gained in the previous two sessions versus the dollar.

 Adam Cole, chief currency strategist at RBC, thinks a major factor supporting dollar/yen is the emergence of a ready buyers on dips in the form of domestic Japanese investors buying unhedged U.S. bonds and taking hedges off existing holdings.

-Sterling was flat at $1.2976 GBP= but down versus the euro at 87.43 pence EURGBP=, with most investors wary of pushing the currency higher given that May faces a tough task in persuading her Conservative Party to back her deal before it faces a parliamentary vote.
+Sterling was flat at $1.2976 but down versus the euro at 87.43 pence, with most investors wary of pushing the currency higher given that May faces a tough task in persuading her Conservative Party to back her deal before it faces a parliamentary vote.

 Additional reporting by Vatsal Srivastava;editing by David Stamp